mcanlas/improv-living-guide/README.md

 The views expressed in this book are solely those of the author and do not represent the views of any theaters or parties that may be mentioned within.

+## Reading this book online

+An online reader for this book can be found at [https://mcanlas.gitbooks.io/improv-a-living-guide/content/](https://mcanlas.gitbooks.io/improv-a-living-guide/content/).

 ## About the author

 Mark Canlas is a software engineer and improvisor living in New York City.
 He has studied improv and musical improv at UCB, Magnet Theater, The PIT, and Reckless Theatre.